-• Ask questions
+Ask questions

 For many, solar energy is still a relatively new and unknown technology.
-If you are going to depend on a solar system to meet your power needs for the next 20 years, you should know everything you can about the system.
+If you are going to depend on a solar system to meet your power needs for the next 20 years, you should know everything you can about the system and solar technology.

 You should want a solar installer that is knowledgeable about solar technology, and is willing to share that knowledge with you.
-The best solar companies earn a certification from the North American Board of Certified Energy Practitioners[®] (NABCEP[®]), which requires a minimum of 58 hours of training and a rigorous examination.
+The best solar companies earn a certification from the North American Board of Certified Energy Practitioners® (NABCEP®), which requires a minimum of 58 hours of training and a rigorous examination.

 A good solar installer should be able to explain to you how your new solar system works.
-This shouldn't be a sales pitch; instead, the installer will patiently explain how the system generates electric and show you important controls.
+This shouldn't be a sales pitch; instead, the installer will patiently explain how the system generates power and show you important controls and features of your system.

-• Why should you choose Belmont Solar
+Why should you choose Belmont Solar?

-For the last 18 years, homeowners and farmers across southcentral Pennsylvania have trusted Belmont Solar for their solar needs.
+For the last 20 years, homeowners and farmers across south-central Pennsylvania have trusted Belmont Solar for their solar needs.
 We've installed hundreds of off-grid and hybrid solar systems of all sizes, including battery backup, and we can custom design a solar system for your home's needs.
 If you want a knowledgeable, top-quality solar company to introduce you to solar technology, contact Belmont Solar today.

-How to evaluate a proposal
+How to evaluate and compare solar proposals

-Start off with making sure the proposals are of similar content.
+Start off by making sure the proposals are of similar content.
 Your situation is determined by your energy usage, your quest for energy security (battery or no battery), financing or no financing, and physical restrictions of your location.
 If a proposal is too far off from your situation, review the communication between you and the installer.